 He has looked the part every time he has pulled on the famous colours of Aston Villa.
 Powerful central defender Tyrone Mings has come across every inch a Premier League player as he has gone about his business helping the Villa Park outfit to the brink of the top flight following their victory over West Bromwich Albion in the Championship play-off semi-final.

 Now the stage is truly set for Mings as manager Dean Smith’s men head to Wembley for the crucial play-off final against Derby County, who reached the make-or-break match with a thrilling win over Leeds United.
 Villa or the Rams?
 It’s a hard one to call and fans up and down the country will be splashing the cash as they bet on who they think will come out victorious.
-You can too with bet365 bet credits — where you will find all the very latest and best of offers that are available.
+You can too.
 Bookmakers have Aston Villa at 6/5 and Derby at 12/5, where as draw has 21/10 odds.
 Mason Bennett has odds of 7/1 to score the first goal of the match and Jack Grealish has 17/2 odds to score first for Villa.
-Bet365 has Aston Villa at 5/6 to be promoted to the Premier League and Derby 12/1.
+Some bookies have Aston Villa at 5/6 to be promoted to the Premier League and Derby 12/1.
 So why not have a look and find out what the current favourite free bet promotions and bonuses are and take a punt on who is going to win what is billed as the most lucrative game in football.
 At stake for Villa and Derby is a cool £170 million.

 It can be argued, of course that Mings has looked a class act and one who belongs in the Premier League because, strictly speaking, he is already a Premier League player.
 The no-nonsense defender, who is aged 26, belongs to AFC Bournemouth and has been on loan at Villa from the Cherries.